 Our entry to this world is through the agency of Sterling Cooper—its principals, Bert Cooper and Roger Sterling—and the head of the Creative Department, Don Draper.

-Over the years one thing has been for certain: the more we learn about Don Draper, the less we know about DD.
+Over the years one thing has been for certain: the more we learn about Don Draper, the less we know about him.
 His character is one of profound vagary, ever changing and always the man-of-mystery.

 As an alcoholic serial adulterer with a shady past, he has a knack of failing forward; that is to say that almost everything he does turns out to his benefit and well being.
 It is not an easy task for the writing staff, that’s for sure, but they are a talented lot led by creator, Matthew Weiner (The Sopranos).